guettli/programming-guidelines/README.rst

 * If the implementation is easy to explain, it may be a good idea.
 * Namespaces are one honking great idea -- let's do more of those!

-In the year 2001 I knew these programming languages: Basic, Pascal, Assembler, C, C++, Prolog, Visual Basic, Java, JavaScript, tcl/tk, Perl.
+In the year 2001 I knew these programming languages: Basic, Pascal, Assembler, C, C++, Prolog, Lisp, Visual Basic, Java, JavaScript, tcl/tk, Perl.

 I was unhappy with all of them and looked for a new language.
 I narrowed down the languages I was interested in and there were two choices left.
 One was ruby, the other was python.
 I choose Python.
 It looked simpler, like executable pseudo-code.
 Since 2001 I use it nearly every work-day.
 I like it, and up to now no other language attracts me.